-I don’t often focus on beauty on this blog, as it’s definitely not my speciality, and to be honest, it’s always been something that I have struggled with.
+I know sharing my morning skincare routine is something pretty different for me, I don’t often focus on beauty on this blog, as it’s definitely not my speciality, and to be honest, it’s always been something that I have struggled with.
 I’ve suffered with acne, in varying forms and severities, over the course of the last 10 years or so, and so skincare has always been a love hate relationship for me as a result of that.
 If you’ve suffered with acne I’m sure you will relate to this feeling of desperately needing all these products in your life to sort your skin out, thus spending fortunes on everything that has ever been recommended, whilst also resenting all of said products for not sorting your skin out.
 Skincare is frustrating when you can’t quite figure it out, and for some it takes a lot longer than others to find what works for your own skin.
 You can read more about my personal skin struggles in particular here if you fancy.

 All that said, the past 6 months or so I have really seen a change in my skin.
 I don’t know whether it is my age (waaa), my hormones finally levelling out and coming to some sort of agreement, or just some simple updates I have made to my skincare routine.
 I reckon it’s a combination of the above, but I’ve really been enjoying my morning skincare routine for the past few months and feel like I’ve really got it ‘down’ for me and what my skin wants at the moment.
 Either way, I wanted to share my morning skincare routine on here as I really love these products, so other people probably will do too.